 Higher Tax Rates for High-Income Earners

-Biden would increase taxes on those making more than $400,000 a year as follows:
+Biden would increase taxes on those making more than $400,000 per year as follows:

 Under Biden’s plan, the top income tax rate for high-income filers would be restored to 39.6%, reversing the TCJA’s decrease to 37%.